-Clinical psychology doctoral students must complete a minimum of 119.0 (Psy.D) or 118.0 (Ph.D.) credits, successfully pass the Clinical Competency Examination, and complete a oneyear internship to be eligible for the degree.
+Clinical psychology doctoral students must complete a minimum of 119.0 (Psy.D) or 118.0 (Ph.D.) credits, successfully pass the Clinical Competency Examination, and complete a one-year internship to be eligible for the degree.
 Courses are taken in general psychology, assessment, intervention, and methodology.
 Some courses have specific prerequisite requirements that students must meet; these should be checked to ensure compliance.
-The following pages outline the Psy.D. and Ph.D. curricula.